pucka/placerichie/README.md

 placerichie
 ===========

-A image placeholder containing only Lionel Richie
+A image placeholder service containing only pictures of Lionel Richie